-To evaluate the concentration changes of dye-laden aerosols, a one-stage low-pressure impactor (LPI) was developed for collecting aerosol droplets both before and after UV irradiation treatment.
-Under the assumption of no evaporation and complete collection of all aerosol particles, the concentration inside the aerosol droplets should remain unchanged.
-The LPI design was based on the geometry of an electrostatic precipitator developed at the institute of technology for nanostructures (NST, University of Duisburg-Essen, Duisburg, Germany), as illustrated in Fig 1.
+oration and complete collection of all aerosol particles, the concentration inside the aerosol droplets should remain unchanged.
+The LPI design was based on the geometry of an electrostatic precipitator developed at the Institute of Technology for Nanostructures (NST, University of Duisburg-Essen, Duisburg, Germany), as illustrated in Fig. 1.
 The inlet gas flow q could be controlled via different critical orifices to adjust the desired residence time in the UV irradiation zone.
-The outlet of the LPI was connected to a rotary vane pump (Type 301853, ILMVAC GmbH, Ilmenau, Germany), maintaining the measured pressure inside the impactor chamber at less than 0.22 bar.
+The outlet of the LPI was connected to a rotary vane pump (type 301853, ILMVAC GmbH, Ilmenau, Germany), maintaining the measured pressure inside the impactor chamber at lower than 0.22 bar.
 As shown in Fig. 1, the distance z between the collecting substrate and the aerosol outlet was 5 mm, and the tube length of circular jet tube was approximately 20 mm.
-The estimated cutoff Stokes diameter $d{50}$ for the impactor at various inlet gas flows q of 0.78 L/min, 2.26 L/min, and 8.86 L/min is approximately 1.28 $\mu$ m, 0.75 $\mu$ m, and 0.38 $\mu$ m, respectively.
-For more detailed information on the calculations, please refer to Appendix A. The collection efficiency of the LPI was determined by comparing the aerosol droplets mass concentration, as obtained by a tapered element oscillating microbalance (TEOM; Model 1405, Thermo Fisher Scientific, Waltham, USA), to the collected liquid mass, under defined aerosol flow and collection time.
-The impact of sampling using the lab-built impactor on the UV-Vis spectra of UV-sensitive dyes (#4 and #7 in Table 1) was also investigated.
-UV-sensitive dye solutions at various concentrations (20 μg·mL-1, 15 μg·mL-1, 10 μg·mL-1, 5 μg·mL-1 and 1 μg·mL-1) were applied to generate aerosols using a commercial aerosol droplet generator (AGF 2.0, Palas GmbH, Germany).
-Droplets of each concentration were collected over a two-hour period using the lab-built impactor, equipped with a 1 mm critical orifice (gas flow 8.8 L·min-1).
-The collected liquids were transferred to a quartz submicron cuvette (Part number: 6610024100, Agilent Technologies, Santa Clara, USA), having a minimum capacity of 80 μL (external dimensions: 45×12.5×12.5 mm, opening aperture: 10 mm, path length: 10 mm), for UV-Vis spectra measurements.
+The estimated cutoff Stokes diameter $d{50}$ for the impactor at various inlet gas flows q of 0.78, 2.26, and $8.86 \,\mathrm{L\,min^{-1}}$ is approximately 1.28, 0.75, and 0.38 μm, respectively.
+For more detailed information on the calculations, please refer to Sect.
+S1 in the Supplement.
+The collection efficiency of the LPI was determined by comparing the aerosol droplets mass concentration, as obtained by a tapered-element oscillating microbalance (TEOM; model 1405, Thermo Fisher Scientific, Waltham, USA), to the collected liquid mass under defined aerosol flow and collection time.
+The impact of sampling using the lab-built impactor on the UV-Vis spectra of UVsensitive dyes (no. 4 and no. 7 in Table 1) was also investigated.
+UV-sensitive dye solutions at various concentrations (20, 15, 10, 5 and $1 \,\mu g \,m L^{-1}$ ) were applied to generate aerosols using a commercial aerosol droplet generator (AGF 2.0, Palas GmbH, Germany).
+Droplets of each concentration were collected over a 2 h period using the labbuilt impactor, equipped with a 1 mm critical orifice (gas flow 8.8 L min-1).
+The collected liquids were transferred to a quartz submicron cuvette (part no. 6610024100, Agilent Technologies, Santa Clara, USA) with a minimum capacity of 80 $\mu$ L (external dimensions 45 × 12.5 × 12.5 mm; opening aperture 10 mm; path length 10 mm) for UV-Vis spectra measurements.
 The corresponding concentration of dye solutions was determined using the previously mentioned UV-Vis spectrophotometer.